Expensify/App/contributingGuides/CONTRIBUTING.md

 1. #expensify-open-source -- used to ask **general questions**, facilitate **discussions**, and make **feature requests**.
 2. #expensify-bugs -- used to discuss or report **bugs** specifically.

-To request an invite to these two Slack channels, just email contributors@expensify.com with the subject `Slack Channel Invites` and **include a link to your Upwork profile**.
+Before requesting an invite to Slack please ensure your Upwork account is active, we only pay via Upwork (see [below](https://github.com/Expensify/App/blob/main/contributingGuides/CONTRIBUTING.md#payment-for-contributions)).
+To request an invite to these two Slack channels, email contributors@expensify.com with the subject `Slack Channel Invites`.
 We'll send you an invite!

 Note: the Expensify team will not be able to respond to direct messages in Slack.